-Before we share our list of some of the most controversial movies of all time, let’s explore the history of controversy in film, seeing how controversial topics have and haven’t changed over the years.
+Before we share our list of some of the most controversial movies of all time, let’s explore the history of controversy in film and how their topics have – and haven’t changed – over the years.

 The History of Controversy in Film

-One of the first controversial films known is from 1896 and was titled The Kiss.
-This was a silent short film, and at the time it was very scandalous.
-The film was the first filming of a, then physically unattractive, couple’s extended kiss, magnified on a screen.
-It was 47 seconds long, and at the time very controversial because intimate public displays of affection were socially unacceptable.
-One critic of the time wrote “The spectacle of the prolonged pasturing on each other’s lips was beastly enough in life size on the stage but magnified to gargantuan proportions and repeated three times over it is absolutely disgusting.”
+Even one of the earliest commercial movies, The Kiss, caused controversy in 1896.
+The 47-second silent short film showed the first on-screen couple’s kiss.
+However, intimate public displays of affection were still socially unacceptable.
+One critic wrote, “The spectacle of the prolonged pasturing on each other’s lips was beastly enough in life size on the stage, but magnified to gargantuan proportions and repeated three times over it is absolutely disgusting.”

-Moving to another well-known movie, the original Psycho (1960) was full of controversial topics at the time including transvestism, implied incest, and necrophilia.
-This is in addition to specific scenes such as a toilet bowl flushing.
+Moving to another movie classic, the original Psycho (1960) was full of controversial themes, including transvestism, implied incest, and necrophilia.
+Critics also condemned specific scenes, such as a toilet bowl flushing.

 More Controversial Movies (as Submitted by Our Readers)